Bill Potts (Doctor Who): Casting

-A preview scene was filmed in April 2016 as part of a promotional clip shown on 23 April 2016 on BBC One, during the semi-final half-time of the 2015–16 FA Cup.
-Titled "Friend from the Future", it introduced Bill and the Doctor in an encounter with Daleks.
-Despite initial doubts that this scene would be included in the series itself, parts of it were incorporated into Mackie's debut episode, "The Pilot".
+On 23 April, Bill was introduced as the Doctor's new companion in a promotional clip which screened on BBC One during the semi-final half-time of the 2015–16 FA Cup.
+Titled "Friend from the Future", it featured Bill and the Doctor in an encounter with a Dalek.
+The clip was filmed in secrecy at Roath Lock Studios on 13 April.
+Though Moffat was initially unsure of the clip's canonicity or whether it would be included in the series itself, he ultimately incorporated parts into Mackie's debut episode "The Pilot" (2017).